Jsane001/G6-DevOps/usecase/use-case-2.md

 ## MAIN SUCCESS SCENARIO

 1. Get Connection from database.
-2. Get countries in a continent organised by largest population to smallest.
+2. Get countries in a continent organized by largest population to smallest.
-3. Show countries in a continent organised by largest population to smallest.
+3. Show countries in a continent organized by largest population to smallest.
 4. Close database connection.

 ## EXTENSIONS